-Awards for the and Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS) programs, authorized under Title IV of the Higher Education Act of 1965, as amended, for the 2019–20 Award Year (July 1, 2019 through June 30, 2020) have been approved for the schools listed in the attached report.
+Awards for the Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS) programs, authorized under Title IV of the Higher Education Act of 1965, as amended, for the 2021–22 award year (July 1, 2021, through June 30, 2022) have been approved for the schools listed in the attached report.

-Microsoft Excel – The Excel version of the report has four tabs: the Cover tab contains a table of contents; the School Data tab lists the funding information for individual schools by state; the State Totals tab provides summary information by state; and the U.S. Totals tab provides the national summary information.
+The report has four tabs: the Cover tab lists the three report sections; the School Data tab lists the funding information for individual schools, sorted by state; the State Totals tab provides summary information by state; and the U.S. Totals tab provides the national summary information.

 Note: In some cases, a school became eligible for awards after the report was produced and is therefore not reflected in this notification.